xl0/lovely-docs/doc_db/sveltejs-sveltekit/advanced-techniques/hooks/essence.md

-App-wide functions that hook into SvelteKit lifecycle events for request handling, error management, routing, and type serialization.
+App-wide functions that give fine-grained control over SvelteKit's behavior in response to specific events.